LD4P/sinopia/schemas.md

     - add source attribute

 - Resource Template:
-    - require author attribute
-    - add required date attribute
     - add required schema attributes
     - add adherence attribute
+    - add author attribute
+    - add date attribute
     - add source attribute

 - Property Template:
     - type attribute can only be 'literal', 'resource', or 'lookup'
-      - 'resource' and 'lookup' require valueConstraint
-    - conditional JSON schemas that only allow appropriate valueConstraints given the type:
+    - conditional JSON schemas that require appropriate valueConstraints given the type:
       - lookup:
-        - require useValuesFrom and disallow valueTemplateRefs
+        - require valueConstraints.useValuesFrom
-        - (also disallow resourceTemplates)
       - resource:
-        - require valueTemplateRefs and disallow useValuesFrom
+        - require valueConstraints.valueTemplateRefs
-        - disallow defaults
-      - literal:
-        - disallow valueTemplateRefs as well as useValuesFrom
-        - (also disallow resourceTemplates)
     - mandatory and repeatable properties can be proper booleans OR strings (e.g. true or 'true')
-    - valueConstraint can have at most one of useValuesFrom, valueTemplateRefs
-    - valueConstaint.useValuesFrom requires at least one entry (or it shouldn't be present)
-    - valueConstaint.valueTemplateRefs requires at least one entry (or it shouldn't be present)
-    - valueConstraint.valueDataType requires dataTypeURI (or it shouldn't be present)
     - valueConstraint.editable attribute removed as it will always be true
     - removed attributes that were never used or ignored in profile editor, BFE and RDF generated:
       - valueConstraint.remark